 Boating on Tempe Town Lake: Winters in Tempe are still warm enough to enjoy Tempe Town Lake.
 This urban oasis is best experienced by renting a kayak, hydrobike, paddle board or other watercraft from Tempe Boat Rentals.

 New Year’s Eve in Tempe: Warm temperatures and a festive atmosphere always add up to a great New Year’s Eve in Tempe.
-There are activities planned in the Mill Avenue District, Tempe Marketplace and the Phoenix Zoo.
+There are activities planned in Downtown Tempe, Tempe Marketplace and the Phoenix Zoo.
 Check out our New Year’s Eve in Tempe blog post for details.